The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Click Done.

-Under the "Solution/Template Select" title, you'll find the information to which org you've connected Template Builder.
+Under the "Solution/Template Select" title, you'll find the information on which org you've connected the Template Builder.

 Run the desktop "Microsoft Word" application and create a new document or open an already existing one.